Images of Indochina & Angkor Wat (2015)

 Day 4: Ha Long Bay to Danang | Art by Nature

 Greet the sunrise with a tai chi lesson on deck.
 After breakfast, sail to a spellbinding limestone grotto.
-Return overland to Hanoi, and enjoy an Artisan Visit at Phu Lang Pottery Village to observe multi-generational artisans at work.
+Return overland to Hanoi, stopping to observe the multi-generational artisans of Phu Lang Pottery Village.
 Fly to Danang and ride to your beachfront resort on Son Tra Peninsula near China Beach.

 InterContinental Danang Sun Peninsula Resort | Meals: B L